Sebastian-Russo/lex-bot-deployer/infrastructure/bots_ssa/medicare_enrollment_bot/docs/prompts.md

 P1379English: Do you want to hear the information again?

 P1379a: Probemos otra vez.
 Desea escuchar la informacion para applicar a la parte D de Medicare nuevamente?
 P1379aEnglish: Let's try again.
-Do you want to hear the information about applying for Part D of Medicare again?
+Do you want to hear the information about applying fofr Part D of Medicare again?

 Yes > repeat P1378 + P1379
 No > P1382 (return to main menu)